The HistoryAccess.com Interviews:

-Hawkesworth (1920-2003) was one of the great TV producers of the 20th century, a guiding light for “Upstairs, Downstairs” and several other major British series including “The Adventures of Sherlock Holmes” starring Jeremy Brett, “The Duchess of Duke Street,” and “Danger UXB,” all of which are saturated with a sense of the past.
+John Hawkesworth (1920-2003) was one of the great TV producers of his day, a guiding light for “Upstairs, Downstairs” and several other major British series including “The Adventures of Sherlock Holmes” starring Jeremy Brett, “The Duchess of Duke Street,” and “Danger UXB.”
 This interview was conducted in 1995.

-Q. Was the creation of “Upstairs, Downstairs” full of dramas and crises?
+Q. Was the creation of “U/D” full of dramas and crises?

 A. Yes.
 Absolutely.
 Our basic problem was, we had no idea what writers could make good scripts for a program like this.

 The first important step I took was to get Freddie Shaugnessy, a very good story editor, to work with me.
 The most crucial thing in any drama series is the script.
 However good the rest of it is – the acting, the direction – if you have a bad script the thing flops.

 As I say, we had no idea what writers could do it.
 We were pioneering.
 We had lots of failures in the first series by very good writers who did their best but weren’t able to take on the period, the big cast, and the unique structure of upstairs and downstairs intermingled.
 It was a case of trial-and-error.
 With quite a lot of error.
 Through no one’s fault.
 Everyone tried their best, but we got all these scripts that didn’t work, and one day Freddie simply threw up his arms and said to me, “Oh my God, we’ll have to write it ourselves.”
 Because there wasn’t much time.
 Our preparation time was not enough.
 I knew it wasn’t enough, but I felt I couldn’t go to London Weekend and ask for more time and put the project at risk.
 So right from the beginning we were up against time.